tecnicoviola/DINAMIA_MAIN/README.md

 ## Challenges we ran into 😓

-While building Dionysus, we encountered various challenges, including:
+While building Dinamia, we encountered various challenges, including:

 1. Integrating AI and machine learning into the platform effectively.
 2. Ensuring real-time updates and accuracy in codebase search and meeting transcriptions.